 Meeting the year with hope

 We are so grateful to be back in person, learning in community.
-There is nothing like the energy and possibility of adult champions for young people being in the space together.
+There is nothing like the energy and possibility of adult who are champions for young people being in the same space together.
 After such a difficult year, educators across the country are ready for a change and coming together to make it happen.
 In the 32 schools we are working with right now, we are seeing that, and it’s inspiring.
 We’ll be sharing that inspiration with you here all year.

 To learn more about teacher professional development that centers belonging or just start a conversation about what’s possible for your school or organization, get in touch.
-You can check out our next Rooted Relationships: Growing Equitable Classroom Communities workshop in September here.
+You can check out our next Rooted Relationships: Growing Equitable Classroom Communities workshop here.